SD8118 : Turbine Tower section delivery to Scout Moor

 delivered to the Scout Moor Wind Farm construction site.

-This 22 centre metre tower section, seen here making it's way up the steep hill around the hairpin bend up on to the moor, was to become Turbine No 17 which was constructed during the first week of June 2008.
+This 22 centre metre tower section, seen here making its way up the steep hill around the hairpin bend up on to the moor, was to become Turbine No 17 which was constructed during the first week of June 2008.

 SD8218 : Attaching the top section of Turbine No 17